Famous Hollywood actors and cinematic stardom

 Hollywood producers of the 1930s and 1940s looked exclusively to profit optimization and there is no room for experimentation.
 But each studio specializes in a certain type of film genre and each studio enters into long-term contracts with certain types that become a second recognizable brand.
 The public associates their faces with the brand of the studios.
 Thus they find themselves in some way imprisoned in limited roles that in studies they assign to them based on the successes obtained previously.
 It rarely happens in Hollywood that a famous actor can experiment with completely different interpretations.

 This organization of director stars into well-defined genres and codes also affects theatrical distribution.
-Studios like Paramount cater to a more casual and transgressive metropolitan audience, MGM to a first-run audience in search of glitzy and colossal films, independent productions and B-series films are aimed at small niche theaters or cinemas of the province.
+Studios like Paramount cater to a more casual and transgressive metropolitan audience, MGM to a first-run audience in search of glitzy and colossal films, independent productions and B movies are aimed at small niche theaters or cinemas of the province.

 The decline of art cinema